 History of the Cartier Crash Watch

 The Crash emerged from Cartier’s London workshop during the brand’s most innovative period.
-Jean-Jacques Cartier, running the New Bond Street operation, had built a clientele of artists, musicians, and cultural rebels who demanded pieces as unconventional as their lifestyles.
+Jean-Jacques Cartier, running the New Bond Street operation, had built a clientele of artists, musicians, and cultural rebels who wanted pieces as unconventional as their lifestyles.

 The London branch enjoyed creative freedom that the more conservative Paris headquarters might not have permitted.